RealOrangeOne/theorangeone.net-legacy/content/college/wall-of-sheep.md

 ## College Sheep

 #### [LanSchool](/wall-of-sheep/LanSchool/)
 The tool of choice of my college to monitor students usage of computers.
-Turns out it's not particulally robust!
+Turns out it's not particularly robust!